Convention & Visitors Bureau

 Named the No. 1 Farmers’ Market in the country by readers of USA Today, the Boulder Farmers’ Market is a fun place to start a Saturday.
 Established in 1986 by a handful of local farmers looking to sell farm-fresh produce directly to the public, the market is now the largest in Colorado.
 It is a growers-only market, and shoppers can enjoy seasonal produce, eggs, cheeses, meats, herbs, flowers, wines and gourmet food products.
 Plus, the market enjoys a lovely setting next to shady Central Park and the Boulder Creek, at the doorsteps of the Boulder Museum of Contemporary Art (BMoCA) and the Boulder Dushanbe Teahouse.

 Head for the hills and get in a refreshing hike.
 The weather in Boulder is often just right for some outdoor fun on Memorial Day weekend, and some wildflowers may be blooming (pick up a wildflower guide at the Ranger Cottage).

 It's a perfect time for a bike ride and picnic.
 Check out a B-Cycle bike from one of the public kiosks, or rent bikes from University Bicycles.
 Next, visit Lolita’s Market & Deli, across the street, to pack up some picnic provisions.
 Then enjoy a leisurely ride right through the heart of town along the beautiful Boulder Creek, stopping for a picnic along the way.
 Scott Carpenter Park makes an excellent stopover, with a grassy hilltop and views of the Flatirons.

-Eben G. Fine Park, farther upstream from the Boulder Creek Festival, is a hot spot for tubing, picnicking and playing on the shore of the creek.
+Eben G. Fine Park, farther upstream from the Boulder Creek Festival, is a hot spot for tubing, picnicking and playing on the shores of the creek.